-The coalition works collaboratively to prevent alcohol-related harms, including underage drinking, within the community through a comprehensive, environmental-based prevention approach.
-We focus on creating a safe community using the most highly-regarded scientific literature as a guide.
-This environment is created, in large part, when we work to enact and enforce laws that hold adults to a higher standard for the protection of children.
+The coalition works collaboratively to prevent alcohol-related harms within the community through a comprehensive, environmental prevention approach.
+We focus on promoting a safe community using the most highly-regarded scientific literature as a guide.
+A healthy and safe environment is created, in large part, when we work to enact and enforce laws that hold adults to a higher standard for the protection of children.

-Coalition meetings are typically held every 2nd Wednesday of the month at 9 a.m. in Room 101 at the National Safety Council-Nebraska, 11620 M Circle, Omaha, 68137.
-Coalition meeting topics include guest speakers and relevant research surrounding underage drinking, updates on Project Extra Mile's work, and opportunities for coalition members to get involved in advocating for safer and healthier communities.
+Coalition meetings are typically held the second Wednesday of each month at 9 a.m. in Room 101 at the National Safety Council-Nebraska, 11620 M Circle, Omaha, 68137.
+Coalition meetings often include guest speakers and provide information on relevant research surrounding excessive alcohol use, updates on Project Extra Mile's initiatives, and opportunities for coalition members to get involved in prevention efforts in their communities.

-We need your voice and your help.
-Please contact us (402-963-9047) to learn how you can be part of the change in your community.
+Your voice matters.
+Please reach out to us at 402-963-9047 to learn how you can be part of the change in your community.